Grants & FundingFunding better futures

-A Better Start and Cure Kids are particularly interested in receiving proposals for child health research projects that have potential to make a material difference at a community level with a focus on Māori and Pasifika communities.
+Launching the funding round in November 2020, A Better Start and Cure Kids said they were particularly interested in receiving proposals for child health research projects that have potential to make a material difference at a community level with a focus on Māori and Pasifika communities.

 A total funding pool of approximately $4 million is available for allocation, with equal contributions from both partners.